duderstadt-lab/mars-docs/tutorials/WorkingWithMars/create-a-molecule-archive.md

 <img align='center' src='{{site.baseurl}}/tutorials/img/TCreateMoleculeArchive/img18.png' width='250' />

-Move through the UIDs on the left to show the plot for every molecule.
-As will become apparent, some molecules show a trace in which the y position almost linearly changes with the slice number.
+Move through the UUIDs on the left to show the plot for every molecule.
+As will become apparent, some molecules show a trace in which the y position almost linearly changes with the frame number.
 These are the molecules that are relevant for this dataset since they correspond to a polymerase that transcribes the DNA with a uniform speed.
 Below is an example of such a molecule.